Collaborative Problem Solving in Mixed Reality: A Study on Visual Graph Analysis: Experiment

-Increased cognitive work results in mental fatigue, explained by metabolic regulation in the brain~\cite{wiehler2022neuro}.
-Collaborating in IE can mean varying cognitive load~\cite{milleville2020sharing, bai2020user, tong2023towards}.
-How collaboration alone affects cognitive load is more nuanced.
-For example, division of workload, insights generation, and information pooling should decrease the impact of task instance complexity.
-On the other hand, spatial and temporal coordination, and uneven division of workload, should increase it.
-Therefore, we do expect collaboration to interact with task instance complexity, but cannot set the direction.
+Prolonged cognitive work causes mental fatigue from meta\-bolic regulation in the brain~\cite{wiehler2022neuro}.
+Collaborating in CVE can mean varying cognitive workload~\cite{bai2020user, tong2023towards}.
+On the one hand, division of workload, insights generation, and pooling of~information may decrease the impact of task instance complexity.
+On the other hand, spatial and temporal coordination or uneven division of workload may increase it.
+We expect collaboration to interact with task instance complexity, but cannot set the direction.